MLH/mlh-hackathon-organizer-guide/index.md

 Most venues come with their own specific list of rules and required fees.
 A few questions to ask:

+* Will any prices you are being quoted for be guaranteed not to exceed a certain maximum estimate?

 * Does the building require you to pay for catering, security, a fire marshall, janitors, etc.?

 * Does the venue have a loading dock for deliveries?